 Make all Menstrual Products Plastic Free

-Conventional period products contain up to 90% plastic and are constantly being manufactured, used for between 4-8 hours, disposed of and then take over 500 years to break down!
+Mainstream period products can contain up to 90% plastic.
+They are made in their billions, are used for 4-8 hours, disposed of and then take over 500 years to break down.
 That's over 7 times the average lifetime of the person using them, meaning if Jane Austen had used them they would still be decomposing today!

-The plastic pollution conversation is heavily dominated by items like bags, bottles and straws, meaning period products don’t get spoken about, yet they are the fifth most common item found on Europe’s beaches, straws are number seven!
-Their plastic content is unnecessary and the environmental impacts avoidable, which is why it’s so important to stop this at source.
+The plastic pollution conversation is heavily dominated by items like bags and bottles , meaning period products don’t get spoken about, yet they are the fifth most common item found on Europe’s beaches.
+They are more commonly found than straws and coffee cups!

 Campaign results to date:

 - Sainsbury's, Aldi, and Superdrug have stopped the production of their plastic tampon applicators, a move collectively saving over 17 tonnes of plastic annually!